 To end off your 7 days in the Pacific Northwest, throw in 3 days in Portland.
 While it may seem like a lot of time to spend in a city, trust us, it’s worth your while.

-Besides exploring Portland’s own charms at a more languid pace, the city is a great base for day trips.
+Besides exploring all the wonderful Portland tourist attractions at a more languid pace, the city is a great base for day trips.
 Not far from its urban centre, you’ll enjoy lush forests, parks, and waterfalls within a short drive.

 What to see & do in Portland